Bachelor of Science in Dietetics

 3. A cumulative Grade Point Average (GPA) of at least 3.0 for all undergraduate work (based on A=4.0).

-7. Submission of the online application to the School of Graduate Studies including three recommendations, a Statement of Goals, résumé, and service learning hours form.
+5. Submission of the online application to the School of Graduate Studies including three recommendations, a Statement of Goals, Program of Study, and résumé.
 Address the following elements in your Statement of Goals: describe educational goals and interest in becoming a registered dietitian nutritionist, include characteristics, skills, and experiences that uniquely qualify you to be successful as a student dietitian.
-The résumé and service learning hours form are uploaded as one document under the "Optional Document Upload" section of the application.
+The résumé can be uploaded as one document under the "Optional Document Upload" section of the application.

 Degree Requirements